purpleladydragons/ftx-client/README.md

 A python wrapper and client for the FTX API.

-In addition to support basic routes, this client also provides helper methods to quickly download paginated results.
+In addition to supporting basic routes, this client also provides helper methods to quickly download paginated results.

 ## Usage